FirebaseExtended/emberfire/docs/guide/saving-and-retrieving-data.md

 }
 ```

 Notice that our data is stored under a posts path.
 EmberFire will automatically try to determine the correct Firebase reference based on the model name.
-Since we have a Post model, all of our posts our automatically stored under a posts path in the database.
+Since we have a Post model, all of our posts are automatically stored under a posts path in the database.

 To retrieve the post data from the database, we just need to add a model hook to our posts route: